Field Notes

 Summary: Why video interview templates matter

-Asynchronous video interviews paired with AI-assisted review help teams screen more candidates in less time.
-AI surfaces summaries, match scores, and key moments — you decide who moves forward.
+One-way video interviews paired with AI-assisted review help you screen more candidates in less time.
+AI surfaces summaries, match scores, and key moments.
+You decide who moves forward.
 This approach works especially well when hiring at scale or across time zones.

 FAQs on video interview templates